rust-lang/rust/text/0000-epochs.md

 - Prior to a new epoch, the current epoch will gain a set of deprecations over time.
-- When cutting a new epoch, existing deprecations may turn into hard errors, and the epoch may take advantage of that fact to repurpose existing usage, e.g. introducing a new keyword. **This is the only kind of change a new epoch can make**.
+- When cutting a new epoch, existing deprecations may turn into hard errors, and the epoch may take advantage of that fact to repurpose existing usage, e.g. introducing a new keyword.
+This is the only kind of change a new epoch can make.

 Code that compiles without warnings on the previous epoch (under the latest compiler release) will compile without warnings or errors on the next epoch